Garlic-Team/website/guide/getting-started/first-listener.md

 :::
 ::::

+In this case, you don't define the client in the first place, you define the variable directly.
+So for example, if you have a `messageCreate` listener, the run function will be something like this: `run: (message) => {}`. discord.js puts a client in each structure, so you just use `message.client` afterwards.
+In the case of `class`, you can use `this.client` as you do with commands.

 This listener listens to the `ready` event.
 The `ready` event gets emitted when your client becomes ready.
 After restarting your bot you should see this in your console:

 ```sh:no-line-numbers